artrz/thunderbird-theme-builder/README.md

 ```

 There are two ways to compliment / override the theme properties, by adding the values inside package.json
-or by setting them as a parameter on the build script.
+or by setting them as a parameter in the build script.

 #### Configuring in package.json